Minimal Subsampled Rank-1 Lattices for Multivariate Approximation with Optimal Convergence Rate: Projection property of approximation algorithms

-This is also sufficient for the idempotence as the following theorem shows.
+The reconstructing property is also sufficient for the idempotence as the following theorem shows.
 For ease of readability, we will write $\mathcal B\subseteq\mathds Z^d$ when we have the reconstructing property and $\mathcal A\subseteq\mathds Z^d$ for a generic frequency index set.

 \begin{theorem} Let $\mathcal B\subseteq\mathds Z^d$ be a nonempty frequency index set for which the lattice $\bm X = \{\frac kn\bm z\modone\}_{k=0}^{n-1} \subseteq\mathds T^d$ has the reconstructing property \eqref{eq:recon}.
 Then the classical lattice algorithm $A_{\mathcal B}^{\bm X}$ defined in \eqref{eq:classical} is a projection onto $\Span\{\exp(2\pi\mathrm i\langle\bm h,\cdot\rangle)\}_{\bm h\in\mathcal B}$. \end{theorem}